 David produced and distributed his own label for several years called Shelter.
 Shelter was sourced from a number of notable vineyards in the Napa Valley and was found at several premium restaurants in the valley including the French Laundry in Yountville.

 Winemaking sometimes goes hand in hand with being a musician.
 Along with keeping track of all the latest producers and vintners in the valley David also plays bass guitar in a local Rock & Roll band called Wristrocket.
 As expected, all of the band members are involved in the wine industry in some capacity and two of the other members also run their own Napa wineries (Robert Foley and Jeff Smith – Hourglass).
 They perform at select events around the valley.

 Winemakers take note – 750 Wines maintains a smaller more private room which can be rented exclusively for very personalized tastings.
-Their main room can also be rented out for small events and they hold small wine release events from time to time.
+Their main room can also be rented out for small events, and they hold small wine release events from time to time.
 Inquire for more details.
 They are open 6 days a week by appointment only and can be open Sundays depending on schedules and client interests.
+Tastings are limited to a maximum of 6 people.
 To be updated on local events held in the space including winemaker tastings – plus various limited releases, join their mailing list.
 For more information or to join one of their wine clubs, visit: www.750wines.com

 I am a huge wine snob and love great cabernets

 You’ve come to the right review then!
 David has an excellent selection of premium Napa Cabs and has his finger on the pulse of the Napa wine industry.